emilekanaan/emilekanaan/README.md

 - 👋 Hi, I’m @emilekanaan
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning: HTML & CSS & JavaScript....
+- 🌱 I’m currently learning: HTML & CSS & JavaScript...
 - 💞️ I’m looking to collaborate on anything i can collaborate
 - 📫 How to reach me: send me an E-mail (in my profile).